ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 whether any Ethernet-level flow control mechanism is available.

-For deployments where congestion control cannot be managed by a mechanism outside of BTP-U, network operators should to consider alternate Convergence Layers.
+For deployments where congestion control cannot be managed by a mechanism outside of BTP-U, network operators must consider alternate Convergence Layers.

 ## Relationship to Other Convergence Layers